11.4K

 Water damage and subsequent mould growth can have lasting impacts to not only the health of occupants but also on the building structure itself, and these risks are amplified when corrective actions are delayed or if the source of the problem remains undiscovered for months or longer.

-The discussion will cover the entire project lifecycle, including
+This discussion covers the entire project lifecycle, including:

 -